-Role Type of Authentication Authentication Data Administrator (Cryptographic Role-based Personal Identification Officer) Number (PIN) General User (User) Role-based Personal Identification Number (PIN)
+Role Type of Authentication Authentication Data Administrator (Cryptographic Identity-based Personal Identification Officer) Number (PIN) General User (User) Identity-based Personal Identification Number (PIN)

-Table 8 - Roles and Authentication Data
+Table 7 - Roles and required authentication

-Authentication Mechanism Strength of Mechanism PIN code verification A minimum seven digit PIN is used, with each digit selected from twenty possible characters.
-The twenty possible characters include the digits 0 to 9, and the additional SHIFT 0 to SHIFT 9 (e.g. SHIFT 0, SHIFT 1, SHIFT 2, etc.) Therefore the probability of a random attempt to authenticate to The probability of multiple consecutive attempts to authenticate to the module during a one minute period is 10/1,280,000,000 which is much less than 1/100,000.
+Authentication Mechanism Strength of Mechanism PIN code verification A minimum seven digit PIN is used, with each digit selected from 10 possible characters.
+Therefore the probability of a random attempt to authenticate to the module is 1/10,000,000 which is much less than 1/1,000,000.
+The probability of multiple consecutive attempts to authenticate to the module during a one minute period is 10/10,000,000 which is much less than 1/100,000.